 Design and features

-The sound is well detailed and the bass response is pretty good, better than what most wireless head phones are capable of, anyways.
+The sound is well detailed and the bass response is pretty good, better than what most wireless headphones are capable of, anyway.
 The battery life gives you a little over 12 hours of playback, which would’ve been a good playback time a few years back but with more competition now, it comes across as a bit of a let-down.